WalletScrutiny/WalletScrutinyCom/_android/com.money91.md

 Its token has been delisted in ProBit.

-Since we were not able to access the other functions of the app, and with the announcement telling us that users are encouraged to join a different company, this app app may be on the road to being **defunct**
+Since we were not able to access the other functions of the app, and with the announcement telling us that users are encouraged to join a different company, this app may be on the road to being **defunct**